gaussit/coselection/README.md

 # coselection
-A small tool that uses sparse matrices and igraph to construct and analyze coselection (affiliation) networks
+A small tool that uses sparse matrices and igraph to construct and analyze coselection (affiliation) networks.